mariadb-corporation/MaxScale/Documentation/Routers/KafkaCDC.md

 The router stores table metadata in the MaxScale data directory.
 The default value is `/var/lib/maxscale/<service name>`.
-If data for a table is replicated before a DDL event for it is replicated, the CREATE TABLE will be queried from the master server.
+If data for a table is replicated before a DDL event for it is replicated, the CREATE TABLE will be queried from the primary server.

 During shutdown, the Kafka event queue is flushed.
 This can take up to 60 seconds if the network is slow or there are network problems.